AngeloGalav/parallel-bellman-ford/README.md

 The parameter `mode` can be set to 0 to run the program on a single-thread, otherwise it is run in parallel.

 ## Compiling
-On both Linux and Windows, you can use `./compile.sh` or the following commands to compile the project:
+On both Linux and Windows, use the following commands to compile the project:
 - OpeMP
 ```
 gcc -o omp-bf openmp/omp_bellmanford.c -fopenmp -Wall